Jyou965/machine_learning_on_chain_analysis_price_prediction_btc/README.md

   ### Phase One: Cleaning Data, Correlation, Choosing Features for DataFrames

-  By using the Ark Framework, we started with 27 features to further examine and build DataFrames for.
+  Using the Ark Framework, we started with 27 features to further examine and build DataFrames.
 We then used heat maps to illustrate correlations.
-Features that had high correlations with others and those that didn't have ten years of history were deleted.
+Features that had high correlations with others or those that didn't have ten years of history were deleted.
 12 features remained.

   Below is a diagram of the metrics in relation to the Ark Framework.
-Those in black are the 12 features that remained.
-Those in red got eliminated due to high correlation with other features.
-Those in green got eliminated due to not having ten years of historical data.
+Those in black font are the 12 features that remained.
+Those in red font were eliminated due to high correlation with other features.
+Those in green font got eliminated due to not having ten years of historical data.

   ![features](https://github.com/Jyou965/machine_learning_price_prediction_btc/blob/main/supporting_files/screenshots/features.png)